Macclesfield railway station

-Macclesfield railway station is a main line station serving the Cheshire town of Macclesfield.
-It lies on the Stafford to Manchester branch of the West Coast Main Line in the United Kingdom.
+Macclesfield railway station serves the Cheshire market town of Macclesfield, England.
+It lies on the Stafford to Manchester branch of the West Coast Main Line.

-Facilities at the station include ticket sales, a kiosk, a waiting room and public toilets.
-Before the bus station was relocated and rebuilt in 2004, the railway and bus stations were sited very close to each other.

 It is one of the three stations that provide access to the Middlewood Way, which follows the route of the former Macclesfield, Bollington and Marple Railway.

 History

 The London and North Western Railway (LNWR) opened the line between Manchester and Macclesfield on 19 June 1849.
-On this date the North Staffordshire Railway (NSR) completed the Congleton to Macclesfield section of its main Macclesfield - Stoke - Norton Bridge line.
+On this date, the North Staffordshire Railway (NSR) completed the Congleton to Macclesfield section of its main Macclesfield - Stoke - Norton Bridge line.
 A new joint station, managed by a committee of both companies, was opened at Hibel Road a month later, replacing the temporary LNWR station at Beech Bridge.

-During the 1860s, the North Staffordshire Railway collaborated with the Manchester, Sheffield and Lincolnshire railway (MS&LR) to construct a joint railway between Macclesfield and Marple near Manchester.
-For the North Stafford this would provide a route to Manchester independently of the LNWR.
-For the MS&LR it would provide a link to Stoke-on-Trent and the south.
+During the 1860s, the North Staffordshire Railway collaborated with the Manchester, Sheffield and Lincolnshire Railway (MS&LR) to construct a joint railway between Macclesfield and Marple, near Manchester.
+For the NSR, this would provide a route to Manchester independently of the LNWR.
+For the MS&LR, it would provide a link to Stoke-on-Trent and the south.
 The joint railway was constituted as the Macclesfield, Bollington and Marple Railway (MB&M).
 It was opened throughout to a second, temporary Macclesfield station for passengers on 2 August 1869 and to goods on 1 March 1870.
-The MB&M then constructed its own permanent Macclesfield station called Macclesfield Central.
-It was just south of the LNWR station, which was renamed Macclesfield Hibel Road for clarity.
+The MB&M then constructed its own permanent station in the town called Macclesfield Central.
+It was sited just south of the LNWR station, which was renamed Macclesfield Hibel Road for clarity.
 The new MB&M station was connected to the rest of the joint line for goods on 3 April 1871 and opened for passengers on 1 July 1873.
 It closed to all traffic south of Rose Hill in January 1970.

 Some North Staffordshire Railway through trains from Macclesfield railway station used the Potteries Loop Line.